Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 ### Project Status
 This repository represents the ingestion and transformation layer.

-The current production architecture uses a MySQL operational store with a Flask API and React frontend maintained in a private repository.
+The current production architecture uses a MySQL operational store
+with a Flask API and React frontend maintained in a private repository.

+---

+## Key Features

+• Automated API ingestion with pagination handling
+• Normalization of nested JSON into a relational schema
+• Incremental processing with idempotent upserts
+• Dual-target architecture (Snowflake warehouse + MySQL operational store)
+• Production scheduling via cron on a Linux VM
+• Separation of ingestion pipeline and application layer

 ---